BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 In the humanities, researchers have a completely different understanding of information.
 They discuss cognition, representations, referencing, and interpretation in the context of information.
-What does a symbol mean, and what effect or interpretation does it has?
+What does a symbol mean, and what effect or interpretation does it have?
 How does data transform into information, and how do we harvest knowledge and wisdom?

 For the purpose of information transmitted via a technical channel, a purely syntactical perspective is appropriate.